AdaCore/xmlada/docs/input.rst

   use a standard name for this constructor.

 `Close`
-  This terminates the stream reader and free any associated memory.
+  This terminates the stream reader and frees any associated memory.
 It is no longer possible to read from the stream afterwards.

 `Next_Char`